 Legal entities (foreign or Ukrainian companies) and individuals, regardless of their country of citizenship or residency, can be the founders (participants) of LLC.

 Limited liability company Ukraine can be incorporated either by one person or by several individuals or legal entities (corporations).
-The maximum number of participants (founders) of LLC in Ukraine is unlimited.
+The maximum number of participants (founders) of an LLC in Ukraine is unlimited.
 LLC can be formed as a sole proprietorship, so the enterprise can be owned and operated by one person.
-The Director of such company type can be at the only owner of the company at the same time.
+The Director of such a company type can be the only owner of the company at the same time.
 Also, consider that one individual or one company can establish and own an unlimited quantity of LTD.

 The rights and obligations of a Limited liability company Director (CEO) are imposed by articles of association (charter).
 The correct legal form of the company, a clear distribution of rights and obligations between founders and the board, and the right choice of the tax rate are important components of a stable and successful activity of the company.
-Articles of association is a very important document as it determines procedure and management rights and obligations for owners and executive.
+Articles of association is a very important document as it determines procedure and management rights and obligations for owners and executives.